 The CDC recently released new guidance for people who have been fully vaccinated:

-Persons who do not meet all 2 of the above criteria should continue to follow current quarantine guidance after exposure to someone with suspected or confirmed COVID-19.
+Persons who do not meet the above criteria should continue to follow current quarantine guidance after exposure to someone with suspected or confirmed COVID-19.
+See our FCPH Detailed Quarantine Guidance.